fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Use of "king" versus "pharaoh"

-In the Qur'an, the title of the Ruler of Egypt during the time of Yusuf is specifically said to be "the King" (Arabic: al-Malik) whilst the Ruler of Egypt during the time of Moses is specifically said to be "Pharaoh" (Arabic: Firaun, though as a name without the definite article).
+In the Quran, the title of the Ruler of Egypt during the time of Yusuf is specifically said to be "the King" (Arabic: al-Malik) whilst the Ruler of Egypt during the time of Moses is specifically said to be "Pharaoh" (Arabic: Firaun, though as a name without the definite article).
 This is interesting because according to historical sources, the title Pharaoh only began to be used to refer to the rulers of Egypt (starting with the rule of Thutmose III) in 1479 BCE - approximately 21 years after the prophet Yusuf died.
 But in the narration of Yusuf in the Bible, the titles King (Hebrew: Melekh) and Pharaoh are used interchangeably for the ruler of Egypt in Genesis chapters 39-41.

 This proves that the Quran is accurate and fixes error that were incorporated into the Bible by various sources.

     The Malik (of Egypt) said: "I do see (in a vision) seven fat kine, whom seven lean ones devour, and seven green ears of corn, and seven (others) withered.
 O ye chiefs! expound to me my vision, if it be that ye can interpret visions."
-    Qur'an, Surah 12 (Yusuf), Ayah 43
+    Quran, Surah 12 (Yusuf), Ayah 43

     Then after them We sent Musa with Our Signs to Fir'aun and his chiefs, but they wrongfully rejected them.
 So see how was the end of al-Mufsidin (Arabic: ألمفسدين, "the Mischief-makers" or "the Corrupters").
-    Qur'an, Surah 7 (Al-Araf), Ayah 103
+    Quran, Surah 7 (Al-Araf), Ayah 103

     And the Malik said: "Bring him to me."
 But when the messenger came to him, He (Yusuf) said: "Return to your lord and ask him, 'What happened to the women who cut their hands?
 Surely, my Lord (Allah) is Well-Aware of their plot.
-    Qur'an, Surah 12 (Yusuf), Ayah 50
+    Quran, Surah 12 (Yusuf), Ayah 50

 > And Joseph's master took him, and put him into the prison, the place where the king's prisoners were bound; and he was there in the prison.
 > Genesis 39:20